 Contract Package 1: Systems

 The scope of the Systems Contract (CP1) is in the following two categories: Guideway Systems and Facility Systems.
 Guideway System includes project-wide elements such as traction power, train control, communication, emergency ventilation systems etc. Facility Systems include systems in the passenger stations such as HVAC, plumbing, drainage, lighting, power, fire protection etc.

 The Systems Contractor will be responsible for design, procurement, receipt and store owner-furnished materials, factory test, installation, field tests and integration testing of all system elements.

-Contract Delivery Method: Design-Furnish-Install (DFI)
+Contract Delivery Method: Design-Bid-Build

 Contract Package 2: Tunnel and Trackwork

-Contract Package 2 (CP 2) includes a 5-mile long bored single bore tunnel extending from the terminus south of the recently opened Berryessa/North San Jose station, through downtown San Jose along Santa Clara St, to the proposed Newhall Maintenance Facility in the City of Santa Clara.
-The tunnel will be approximately 43 feet internal diameter which will provide for two BART trainways and will allow for the station platforms for Downtown San Jose and Diridon Stations to be constructed within the tunnel.
+Contract Package 2 (CP 2) includes a 5-mile long bored single bore tunnel extending from the terminus south of the recently opened Berryessa/North San José station, through downtown San José along Santa Clara St, to the proposed Newhall Maintenance Facility in the City of Santa Clara.
+The tunnel will be approximately 43 feet internal diameter which will provide for two BART trainways and will allow for the station platforms for Downtown San José and Diridon Stations to be constructed within the tunnel.
 The contract will include procurement of the Tunnel Boring Machine, utility relocations, portal enabling works & permanent structures, manufacturing & installation of the precast tunnel lining, construction of internal tunnel structures, construction of several ancillary ventilation/egress facilities, support of excavation of the 28th Street/Little Portugal station and track installation.